LLM-Coordination: Evaluating and Analyzing Multi-agent Coordination Abilities in Large Language Models: LLM-Coordination Benchmark

 \subsection{Multi-turn Agentic Coordination}

 In the Multi-turn Agentic Coordination task, LLMs participate in end-to-end pure coordination games as agents, where the best strategy for all participating agents is to cooperate.
-LLMs under test are plugged into coordination frameworks with components like memory modules and grounding modules to act in complete games.
+We only consider pure coordination scenarios with no competitive incentives.
+LLMs under test are plugged into coordination frameworks with memory and the ability to act in complete games.
 These \textbf{LLM agents} can then be partnered with any policies or agents to complete the games.